 -

-Self-priming capability for easy installation
+Self-priming capability for easy install

 -